 It’s important to note that just because a product contains comedogenic ingredients, does not mean that the finished product will necessarily be comedogenic.
 Similarly, a finished product can end up being more comedogenic than the ingredients themselves.

-There are some instances (such as coconut oil, typically applied undiluted) which still received a high rating of 4.
+There are some instances (such as coconut oil, undiluted) which still received a high rating of 4.
 Yet some people can still use it with no problems, which leads me to my third concern.

 3. Comedogenic ratings tend to be blanket statements.